 What is kidney cancer?

 Kidney cancer is cancer that starts in the cells of the kidney.
-The most common type of kidney cancer is renal cell carcinoma, accounting for about 90% of all cases.
+The most common type of kidney cancer is renal cell carcinoma (RCC), accounting for about 90% of all cases.
 Usually only one kidney is affected, but in rare cases the cancer may develop in both kidneys.

 Other less common types include:

 - Uroethelial carcinoma (also called transitional cell carcinoma) which can begin in the ureter or renal pelvis where the kidney and ureter meet.
 It is generally treated like bladder cancer.

-- Wilms tumour, which is the most common type of kidney cancer in younger children although it is still rare.
+- Wilms tumour, which is most common in younger children although it is still rare.